YairHalberstadt/stronginject/Samples/AspNetCore/README.md

 ## Learning Points

-This app demonstrates how to integrate StrongInject with Microsoft.Extensions.DependencyInjection using the StrongInject.Extensions.DependencyInjection package.
+This app demonstrates how to integrate StrongInject with Microsoft.Extensions.DependencyInjection using the StrongInject.Extensions.DependencyInjection package.AspNetCore.

 It also demonstrates a number of other key features of StrongInject: